Welcome to the Falmouth Decorative and Fine Arts Society (FDFAS)

 Experts have shared their knowledge on subjects as diverse as ‘The Golden Tang Dynasty’, ‘Railway Architecture’, ‘Dissolution of the Abbeys’, ‘The 12 Great Livery Companies of London’ and the ‘Monasteries of Bulgaria’.

-The only way to really understand the richness of the material covered is to look at our Lecture Programme (both for this and previous years).
-You can also listen to some of the lecturers discussing their involvement with NADFAS (National Association of Decorative and Fine Arts Societies).
+The only way to really understand the richness of the material covered is to look at our Lecture Programme (both for this and previous years) or come along as a guest and try us out.

 Our monthly illustrated lectures explore a given subject and last approximately 1 hour.
 Lecturers are selected from the NADFAS directory (which lists over 3000 talks, delivered by 280 different lecturers) and are chosen for their expert knowledge and for their ability to present their subject in an informal and entertaining way.